 A current driver, who asked to remain anonymous, expressed that retaliation has not entirely chilled their efforts.
 He said drivers may yet resolve to take further action if their demands are not met.

 Drivers are also consulting with lawyers about possibly contesting the terminations in court, according to Sara Khaled, a community organizer working with the drivers.
 “But we’re hoping we can resolve this outside the court to get the drivers hired again and get some of their original demands met,” they added.

 Whatever comes of it, the sickout is history-making.
 It’s the first work stoppage by school bus drivers in Atlanta since 1980, when drivers shut down schools in Fulton County.
 And it comes on the heels of several successful organizing efforts by bus drivers elsewhere.
 In February, Seattle school bus drivers staged a week-long strike, forcing management to expand benefit packages and provide comprehensive healthcare coverage.
 Also in February, city transit workers in Atlanta went on strike to protest unfair labor practices, ultimately prompting their employer to agree to improvements in their contract.
 (Crucially, drivers in DeKalb insist that their action was not a strike.)

 Meanwhile, Brown’s future remains uncertain.
 “I am applying for jobs,” she said, a little wistfully.
 “My license is a Class A, and I’m thinking of driving trucks, even though I love my kids and I loved my eighteen years.”

 This article first appeared in Scalawag Magazine.

-Casey Williams is a writer based in Durham, NC.
-He covers issues from environmental justice to southern culture, and has published work in The New York Times, The Nation, HuffPost, and other local and national outlets.
+Casey Williams is a freelance writer based in Durham, NC.
+He covers issues from environmental justice to southern culture to labor and the Left in the South, and has published work in The New York Times, The Nation, HuffPost, and other local and national outlets.